Robert Daniel Conlon: Early life and education

 Robert Conlon was born on December 4, 1948, in Cincinnati, Ohio, the eldest of the six children of Robert and Carla (née Holzman) Conlon.
 As a child, he attended St. Mary Church in Hyde Park, Ohio.
-Conlon later attended Purcell High School and St. Gregory Seminary High School in Cincinnati, graduating in 1966 from St. Gregory.
-Conlon then entered the Athanaeum of Ohio in Cincinnati, receiving his degree in 1975.
+Conlon later attended Purcell High School and Saint Gregory Seminary in Cincinnati, graduating in 1966 from St. Gregory.
+Conlon then entered the Athenaeum of Ohio in Cincinnati, receiving his degree in 1975.

 On March 9, 1974, Conlon was ordained a deacon at the Cathedral Basilica of St. Peter in Chains in Cincinnati.
 After receiving his diaconate, Conlon served as a deacon at St. Agnes Parish in Cincinnati.

 Ordination and ministry

-On January 15, 1977, Conlon was ordained to the priesthood for the Archdiocese of Cincinnati by then Archbishop Joseph Bernardin.
+On January 15, 1977, Conlon was ordained to the priesthood at St. Agnes Church for the Archdiocese of Cincinnati by Archbishop Joseph Bernardin.
 After his ordination, Conlon was assigned as associate pastor at Immaculate Heart of Mary Parish in Cincinnati, serving there until July 1982.
-In 1981, Conlon also assumed the roles of director of the Office of Planning and Research and assistant chancellor.
+In 1981, Conlon also assumed the roles of director of the archdiocesan Office of Planning and Research and assistant chancellor.

 In 1983, Conlon entered St. Paul University in Ottawa, Ontario.
 He was awarded a Doctorate of Canon Law degree and a philosophy degree in January 1987.
 After returning to Cincinnati in 1987, Conlon was appointed chancellor and director of the Department of Executive Services for the archdiocese.
 He would hold these positions until 1996.
 On August 6, 1996, Conlon became pastor of Holy Redeemer Parish in New Bremen, Ohio.

 Bishop of Steubenville

-On May 31, 2002, Pope John Paul II appointed Conlon as bishop of the Diocese of Steubenville.
-He was consecrated on August 6, 2002 by Archbishop Daniel Pilarczyk with Bishops Gilbert Sheldon and Sydney Charles serving as co-consecrators.
+On May 31, 2002, Pope John Paul II appointed Conlon as bishop of Steubenville.
+He was consecrated at the Finnegan Field House at the Franciscan University of Steubenville in Steubenville, Ohio, on August 6, 2002, by Archbishop Daniel Pilarczyk with Bishops Gilbert Sheldon and Sydney Charles serving as co-consecrators.
 Conlon took as his episcopal motto: "Take Courage" (Daniel 10:19, John 16:33).

 In 2005, Conlon led a group of volunteers to New Orleans to assist the victims of Hurricane Katrina, after hearing Archbishop Alfred Hughes speak about the devastation that Katrina caused in his Archdiocese of New Orleans.

 Within the United States Conference of Catholic Bishops, Conlon served as the chair of the Committee for the Protection of Children and Young People from 2011 to 2014.